-An electronic copy of this report is available on the Department of State Development, Infrastructure and Planning's website at www.dsdip.qld.gov.au.
+For the most up to date version of the State Planning Policy, please refer to the Department of State Development, Infrastructure and Planning website www.dsdip.qld.gov.au/spp.
 To obtain a printed copy of this report, please contact us via the contact details provided at the end of this report.